“Your skin and mood are an outward reflection of an inward condition”

 – Melissa Crispell

-Too many people are going through life over-nourished and underfed and I’m not just talking about food.
+Too many people are going through life are over-fed and undernourished and I’m not just talking about food.
 It’s easy to get caught up in the race to the finish line and forget to look around and enjoy the course.
 Everyone, at some point in their life, has wished for the to-do list to be shorter or for there to be more hours in the day.
 If you’re the one wishing for more hours, please stop!
-J

 In those times of feeling overwhelmed, we can become grumpy, irritable, and even anxious.
 It is important to stay mindful that we are what we eat, drink, think, and do.
 We can make the choice to change a situation.
 If you haven’t tried it, as a mood changing situation, add fresh cut flowers to your home or office (or home and office) and witness the difference.